-The idea of living a life free of income taxes is exhilarating, but the reality of achieving it is easily perceived as difficult and inconvenient to the point of being daunting.
+The reality of living somewhere you don’t have to pay taxes is easily perceived as difficult and inconvenient to the point of being daunting.

-For example, the first thing you might think to try is taking advantage of the so-called 183-Day Rule and regularly moving from country to country on a schedule designed to keep you from ever being classified as a resident anywhere.
+For example, the first thing you might think for tax-free countries to try is taking advantage of the so-called 183-Day Rule and regularly moving from country to country on a schedule designed to keep you from ever being classified as a resident anywhere.
 If you’re anything but single, footloose, and fancy-free, however, trying to live that way is extremely inconvenient and very tedious.
 You need better options.
+What are some no tax countries?

 A better approach is to earn money in one country while living in another country that doesn’t tax foreign income.
 Depending on your home country, this may have to involve renouncing your citizenship, immigrating to a chosen country where foreign income isn’t taxed, and making sure that your source of income is neither being generated in that new country or in another country that taxes the income that foreigner’s make within their borders.

-The last option, of course, is simply to move your citizenship to a country where income is not taxed, and there are many of these.
+The last option, of course, is simply to move your citizenship to a country where they do not impose income tax.
+There are many of these.
 Of course, such countries make the money they need to function in other ways, so it’s important to take this into account in any relocation decision you make.
 Let’s briefly consider how these countries function, then take a look at a substantial list of countries without income taxes.

 Table of Contents